 - A loan is a financial contract in which one party (the lender) agrees to give another party (the borrower) a specific amount of money to be repaid monthly over a set period of time.
 Attached to the loan are interest payments at an agreed rate.

 - Borrowing is based on your personal credit rating.
-You can borrow up to £25,000 over a maximum of 10 years.
+You can borrow up to a maximum of £25,000 with a HSBC Personal Loan, or £50,000 with a HSBC Premier Personal Loan, over 8 years.

 Which loan is right for you?

 There are four 'main' types of loan: debt consolidation, home improvement, car and special occasion (which usually refers to weddings and holidays).

 Before choosing a loan consider the following:

 - Don't borrow beyond your means - make sure you're certain you need the loan and you can also afford the repayments.

 - Check the APR first and find out if you have to pay an arrangement fee to set up the loan.

 - Check if there is an early repayment fee and make yourself aware of any repayment holidays available.

 What if I have a poor credit history?